 At Glenaire Primary School we teach the Early Years Foundation Stage Curriculum and The National Curriculum for Key Stages 1 and 2.
 We plan and deliver the curriculum in such a way as to meet the needs of our pupils and our community and to prepare pupils for the next stage of their education and their lives beyond.
 The following information is a broad guide.
-More detailed information will be added to each of the class pages as we develop this website.
+More detailed information is added to each of the class pages (under the Learning Zone tab) and updated periodically.

 Early Years Foundation Stage

 In our Foundation Stage we follow a child-centred approach to learning and follow each individual child’s unique learning journey by targeting our planning and adult interaction towards supporting their interests and guiding their development.
 We are aware that the most effective practitioners are fascinated by the child and their agenda, observation, active learning and creative thinking (characteristics of learning) and this is why we allow for spontaneous planning and activities in order to develop and support the individual child’s needs.